swcrazyfan/AIIngestingTool/plan.md

 ## 9. Conclusion

 The AI-Powered Video Ingest & Catalog Tool is being developed in phases, with solid progress on the content discovery and technical metadata extraction components.
-The current implementation provides a reliable foundation for automated video file processing, storing results in JSON format with well-structured data models.
+The current implementation provides a reliable foundation for automated video file processing, with a modular and configurable pipeline that makes it easy to add new processing steps and features.

+Recent improvements include:
+- ✅ Refactored modular architecture with clear separation of concerns
+- ✅ Configurable pipeline with the ability to enable/disable specific steps
+- ✅ Enhanced CLI interface with step configuration and documentation
+- ✅ AI-based focal length detection for videos lacking EXIF data
+- ✅ Improved data models that align with future database schema

 The next phases of development will focus on:
 1. Implementing database integration with Supabase